aaaven/IND211/towards_relationality/deck.md

-I recently finished my PhD research at Hong Kong University of Science and Technology, like literally very recently, I sucessfully defended my pratice-based PhD thesis entitled "From Interactivity to Relationality: Becoming-with Relatioal Embodiment."
+I recently finished my PhD research at Hong Kong University of Science and Technology, like literally very recently, I sucessfully defended my pratice-based PhD thesis entitled "From Interactivity to Relationality: Becoming-with Relatioal Embodiment" this summer.
 This paper also brrows many opinion and discussions from the first and second chapters of this thesis.

 I am now with Xi'an Jiaotong-Liverpool University as an assistant professor at our design school.